 As a service to those doing their own DIY soundproofing, we’ve prepared this list of Do’s & Don’ts.
-We wont explore every aspect of doing a good soundproofing job, but rather suggesting to avoid certain materials and processes that can save you tons of time and money.
+We won’t explore every aspect of doing a good soundproofing job, but rather suggesting to avoid certain materials and processes that can save you tons of time and money.
 Don’t waste time and money on ineffectiveness!
 If you have lots of time and wish to experiment with different techniques and unknown materials, please do so! (and let us know how it comes out!).
 Many people have made the errors mentioned here and some have been kind enough to pass them on to us for inclusion.
 Please feel free to contribute!

 1. DO – Get Help!

 If you have anything but a simple problem and the solution isn’t obvious, get help!
 No need to figure this out all by yourself, it’s too easy to make expensive mistakes.
 There are many experts doing work in this field.
-Most states require them to be licensed.
+Most provinces require them to be licensed.
 You can find help online by Googling “Acoustics” or check with your local building code department or provincial contractors license board.
 At least read everything on our website, including the other blogs we have written or even the product data sheets we have listed on each product page.
 Unless you have time and money to waste, DON’T experiment!!
 We are more than happy to help you- so give us a call!

 2. DON’T – Think that Soundproofing & Sound Absorption are the same!